ADHD Diet on a Budget

 Related: 75 Meals for an ADHD Diet

-I check the sales flyers on a weekly basis to see the best sales and usually base our menu of the best deals.
+Check the sales flyers on a weekly basis to see the best sales and usually base our menu of the best deals.

 Don’t be afraid of discounted food.
+Find the clearance section of every grocery store in your area.

-I visit stores that deeply discount foods that are getting close to their expiration date.
+Visit stores that deeply discount foods that are getting close to their expiration date.

 Visit Multiple Grocery Stores